sito8943/CodeMeme2Share-Docs-Client/files/en/installation.md

 ### Requisites

 - To install the library you will need [node js](https://nodejs.org), in it's official page you will receive instructions for it's download
-- Also we recommend you to use and comfortable text editor like [vs code](https://code.visualstudio.com/download)
+- Also we recommend you to use a comfortable text editor like [vs code](https://code.visualstudio.com/download)

 _Note: These tools are available for Linux, Windows and MacOS_